CartoDB/cartoframes/docs/developer-center/guides/04-Quickstart.md

     </iframe>
 </div>

 Good job!
-By using the [`size continuous visualization layer`](/developers/cartoframes/examples/#example-size-continuous-layer) you can see right away where the stores with higher revenue are.
-By default, visualization layers also provide a popup with the mapped value and an appropriate legend.
+By using the [`size continuous visualization style`](/developers/cartoframes/examples/#example-size-continuous-style) you can see right away where the stores with higher revenue are.
+By default, visualization styles also provide a popup with the mapped value and an appropriate legend.

 ### Create your areas of influence